skoolkid/skoolkit/sphinx/source/asm.rst

 * to gain access to the Spectrum character set at 0x3D00 for the purpose of creating images of text

+Note that the ``@rom`` directive does nothing if the memory snapshot has already been converted to 128K by a :ref:`asm-bank` directive.

 +---------+---------+
 | Version | Changes |
 +=========+=========+